Rhys Williams (footballer, born 2001): Liverpool

-Williams joined Liverpool's academy aged ten and won the FA Youth Cup with their youth team in 2019 when they defeated Manchester City in a penalty shoot-out.
+Williams joined Liverpool's academy aged nine and won the FA Youth Cup with their youth team in 2019 when they defeated Manchester City in a penalty shoot-out.
 On 31 July 2019, he joined Kidderminster Harriers on a half-season loan.
 The loan came about due to connections between Harriers boss John Pemberton and Liverpool's assistant academy director.
 The deal was extended to cover the entire season and he went on to make 26 National League North appearances for the club in the 2019–20 campaign, scoring his first goal in senior football with a header in a 3–0 win at Bradford (Park Avenue) on 10 August.
 Kidderminster finished in 16th place, but had conceded only four more goals than second-placed Kings Lynn Town.

 "The one that arrived was a young academy graduate, six-foot-five baby face, obviously technically very good.
 The player that left, left with a broken nose, with experience of being sent off and scoring goals, and learning that it really mattered playing with players who at this level live month to month, rent by rent."

 — Harriers manager Russell Penn, reflecting on Williams's loan spell at his club.

 In September 2020, Williams signed a long-term contract with Liverpool.
 He made his first-team debut for the club in the EFL Cup on 24 September, against Lincoln City, partnering Virgil van Dijk in central defence.
 On 21 October, Williams came on as a 90th-minute substitute against AFC Ajax in the UEFA Champions League.
 He made his second Champions League appearance the following week, where he came on as a 30th-minute substitute against FC Midtjylland after an injury to Fabinho.
 Liverpool went on to win 2–0, with Jürgen Klopp praising his performance after the game, saying to the press, "He did well, everything looks promising."
 On 4 November, Williams played the full ninety minutes in a Champions League tie at Atalanta, keeping a clean sheet in a 5–0 win.
 On 16 December, he made his Premier League debut with a start in a 2–1 win against Tottenham Hotspur.
 On 8 May, he slotted back alongside Nat Phillips in a 2–0 win over Southampton.
 Williams played each of the last five games of the 2020–21 season, all five victories, with three clean sheets, as Liverpool finished third; he played a total of 19 games throughout the campaign as the club suffered a defensive crisis that left the three first-choice centre-backs sidelined.